P8sx/sbs/README.md

 | [ ] | Analog Input | TBD | TBD |
 | [ ] | Analog Output | TBD | TBD |

+## Updates
+Esp8285 will be changed to other mcu, mayby attiny?

 ## Modules preview